Adrenocortical carcinoma: Pathophysiology

 Bilateral adrenocortical tumors are less common than unilateral.
 The majority of bilateral tumours can be distinguished according to size and aspect of the nodules: primary pigmented nodular adrenocortical disease, which can be sporadic or part of Carney complex, and primary bilateral macro nodular adrenal hyperplasia.Metastasis is most commonly to the liver and lung.

 Diagnosis

+Incidental Discovery

+Approximately 30% of adrenal gland carcinomas are diagnosed incidentally (incidentalomas).
+However, the probability that an adrenal gland incidentaloma is a carcinoma of the adrenal cortex is very low.
+Adenomas are much more common in this situation.
+Other benign or malignant tumors can also be the underlying cause.

 Laboratory findings

 Hormonal syndromes should be confirmed with laboratory testing.
 Laboratory findings in Cushing syndrome include increased serum glucose (blood sugar) and increased urine cortisol.
 Adrenal virilism is confirmed by the finding of an excess of serum androstenedione and dehydroepiandrosterone.
 Findings in Conn syndrome include low serum potassium, low plasma renin activity, and high serum aldosterone.
 Feminization is confirmed with the finding of excess serum estrogen.